 Built on a budget of just £123,000, this house displays great use of eco-minimalism — high levels of insulation mean it has a low heating demand, negating the need for potentially expensive renewables.

 20 years after Piers Taylor (of Invisible Studio) constructed a timber frame extension to a dilapidated folly, he picked up the tool belt once more to retrofit the structure to increase its inherent efficiency.

 Under Permitted Development, he put on layer after layer of insulation and wrapped a continuous airtight membrane around the whole house.
 New solar PV panels power the electric underfloor heating (and off-set the typically high running costs) and new, more efficient double glazing was installed.

 Phil and Yvonne Garnett self build is the UK's first oak frame certified Passivhaus.
 Designed by Eroarc, this self-build used a highly insulated encapsulation system (provided by Oakwrights) to achieve passivhaus status.

 Jon Martin and Noreen Jaafar self-built this Passivhaus-certified treehouse on a wooded plot in the centre of a Cotswold market town.
-In addition to a highly insulated superstructure, this eco self build features triple glazing and a mechanical ventilation with heat recovery system.
+In addition to a highly insulated superstructure, this eco self build features triple glazing and a MVHR system.
 The couple even repurposed beech wood from a sports hall as flooring.